carinconc/carinconc.github.io/_pages/cv.md

 * **PhD in Computer Science (2014-2018)**

   University of Houston, Computer Science Department.
-  Research Area: Real-time Systems and Storage Systems
+  Research Area: Real-time Systems and Storage Systems.
-  GPA: 4.0

 * **PhD on Informatics (Diploma of Advanced Studies 2005-2008)**